Jobs for Teens go Beyond Babysitting and Burgers

 Does he want to work with friends, or make some new ones?

-Is she willing to travel from Ada to Caledonia, or to Rockford from Grandville and what transportation is available?
+Is she willing to travel for work and what transportation is available?

 What are his interests?
 Can his love of soccer lead to helping coach younger kids?

-2 – Know the Rules for Working Teens
+2 – Know Michigan’s Rules About Jobs for Teens

 - A state of Michigan work permit is required for teens.